Norway's $710 billion wealth fund back on top form in 2012

-OSLO Norway's sovereign wealth fund, one of the world's biggest investors, grew by around 66 billion pounds ($100 billion) in 2012, sealing one of its best years on record as it benefited from the striking upturn by stock markets.
+OSLO Norway's sovereign wealth fund, one of the world's biggest investors, grew by around $100 billion (67 billion pounds) in 2012, sealing one of its best years on record as it benefited from the striking upturn by stock markets.

 Known as the 'oil fund', it invests revenue from Norway's lucrative oil industry for the country's future.
 It is now worth around $710 billion, 40 percent more than the value of the entire Norwegian economy.